prividentity/PrivateIdentity-Oldd/EXEMPT-FROM-PRIVACY-OBLIGATIONS.md

 * [Link](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D#952-fhe-payloads-do-not-contain-biometric-data) for full text.

 #### System is not subject to GDPR obligations
-* <b>"The GDPR does not regulate the processing of anonymized information </b>[GDPR Recital 26](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0679)
+* <b>"The GDPR does not regulate the processing of anonymized information" </b>[GDPR Recital 26](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0679)
 * In Recital 26, the GDPR specifically refers to anonymization to exclude anonymized data from the scope of the data protection legislation, stating:

    > “The principles of data protection should therefore not apply to anonymous information, namely information which does not relate to an identified or identifiable natural person or to personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable.
 This Regulation does not therefore concern the processing of such anonymous information, including for statistical or research purposes” [GDPR Recital 26](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0679)